Drscq/SGX_BT/SampleEnclave/README.md

 # SampleEnclave Project

+## TODO
+- [ ] Update the read path function for the second scheme

+   * [ ] Fix the initialization phrase to generate the correct path

+      1. [ X ] Update the generation of metadata by: path.GenPathMetaDatas(this->treeMetaDatas);

+      2. [  ] Update the server side to create the path buckets.

+   * [ ] Update the Check operations in the read path

+- [ ] Check each of the operation to make it work well

 ## Purpose of SampleEnclave

 The project demonstrates several fundamental usages of Intel(R) Software Guard Extensions (Intel(R) SGX) SDK: